Guy Williams (rugby league)

-Guy Williams (born 28 April 1984), is an Australian former professional rugby league footballer who last played for the Lézignan Sangliers in the Elite One Championship and previously the Brisbane Broncos in the NRL competition.
+Guy Williams (born 28 April 1984), is an Australian former professional rugby league footballer who last played for the Norths Devils in the Queensland Cup, and previously the Brisbane Broncos in the National Rugby League (NRL) competition.
 He played as a utility back or in the second row.

 Playing career

-Williams made his first grade debut for Brisbane in Round 15 2009 against Cronulla which ended in a 46-12 loss.
+Williams made his first grade debut for Brisbane in round 15 of the 2009 NRL season against Cronulla which ended in a 46–12 loss.
+Williams final match for the club was a 34-18 loss against the Gold Coast in round 20.
 Williams went on to play for the Central Comets in the Queensland Cup.

 In 2011, Williams left Central Comets and moved to France where he captained Toulouse Olympique.
-In 2013 he returned to Central Comets now renamed Central Queensland Capras and went on to captain the side as well as play for them in over 150 games in his two spells.
+In 2013 he returned to Central Comets now renamed Central Queensland Capras and went on to captain the side as well as play for them in over 200 games in his two spells.
+Williams finished his career playing with the Norths Devils for the 2018 season.